spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

           value: "/opt/spacelift/policies/initialization/initialization-policy.rego"
 ```

-### Using VCS Agents with Kubernetes Workers
+### Using VCS agents with Kubernetes workers

-Using VCS Agents with Kubernetes workers is simple, and uses exactly the same approach outlined in the [VCS Agents](../vcs-agent-pools.md#run-the-vcs-agent-inside-a-kubernetes-cluster) section.
-To configure your VCS Agent environment variables in a Kubernetes WorkerPool, add them to the `spec.pod.initContainer.env` section, like in the following example:
+Using VCS Agents with Kubernetes workers involves the same approach outlined in the [VCS agents](../vcs-agent-pools.md#run-the-vcs-agent-inside-a-kubernetes-cluster) section.
+To configure your VCS agent environment variables in a Kubernetes WorkerPool, add them to the `spec.pod.initContainer.env` section, like in the following example:

 ```yaml
 apiVersion: workers.spacelift.io/v1beta1